yesimon/Azimuth/README.md

 azimuth.model_comparison.predict(GUIDE, CUT_POSITION, PERCENT_PEPTIDE)[0]

 ```
 where GUIDE, PERCENT_PEPTIDE and CUT_POSITION are numpy arrays.
+CUT_POSITION and PERCENT_PEPTIDE can be `None` if they are unavailable.

 #### Generating new model .pickle files